yverenoir/order-management/Readme.md

 };
 ```
 - Test parametrisation is not currently used, but should be used to avoid code duplication and improve maintainability.

+## Error handling
+- Exception handling right now is not provided.
+We should catch all custom thrown exceptions within the application.
+This can happen with a middleware/controller advice to transform these exceptions into a mapped http response with a proper error code and message.

+## Logging and monitoring
+- The service does not currently have any logging or monitoring implemented.
+In a production environment, we need to employ more logging for unhappy paths including useful tags, e.g. requestId, userId, orderId, request path etc., to enhance traceability.
+- Monitoring need to be implemented for both tracking service's health and measuring performance metrics, e.g. response time, error rate, etc. We can further set up alerting for critical errors or performance issues so the team can react in time to unexpected behaviors of the service.